 The A1 features numerous remarkable bridges and viaducts that span obstacles such as rivers and valleys.
 Among these is the stunning Harp Bridge near Ljubljana, one of 109 bridges and 101 viaducts along the route.
 The Solkan Bridge stands out as the largest stone arch bridge in the world and Slovenia’s only bungee jumping site.

-Traffic on the road at night Despite numerous efforts to alleviate congestion on the A1, traffic delays are still common during peak travel seasons and rush hours.
+Despite numerous efforts to alleviate congestion on the A1, traffic delays are still common during peak travel seasons and rush hours.
 To minimize disruptions, plan your journey to avoid these high-traffic periods when possible.

-Slovenia and European Union guidepost in different directions The A1 motorway not only connects Slovenia’s major cities but also serves as a vital route for international traffic.
+The A1 motorway not only connects Slovenia’s major cities but also serves as a vital route for international traffic.
 It provides access to the border crossing with Austria near Šentilj and offers a convenient path for travelers heading from Western Europe to Croatia.
 Popular Croatian destinations accessible via the A1 include the sun-soaked Adriatic coast and the breathtaking Plitvice National Park.